WoltLab/docs.woltlab.com/pages/package/pip/package_pip_user-group-option.md

 ## Language Items

+All relevant language items have to be put into the `wcf.acp.group` language item category.

 ### Categories

 If you install a category named `user.foo`, you have to provide the language item `wcf.acp.group.option.category.user.foo`, which is used when displaying the options.